Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 pin it

-Today on the podcast, we’re talking about why offering our students diverse texts and giving them choice over their reading is so vitally important.
+Today on the podcast, we’re talking about why offering our students diverse texts in the English classroom and giving students choice over their reading is so vitally important.

 My guests, Dr. Claudia Rodriguez-Mojica and Dr. Allison Briceño, have recently written a carefully-researched and well-crafted book called Conscious Classrooms, all about why students need to be surrounded by diverse texts and how teachers can choose and integrate these texts.